-According to the criminal complaint the alleged victim said she was working at the Charcoal Grill in Plover and ate two cookies from shared area in the breakroom.
+According to the criminal complaint the alleged victim said she was working at the Charcoal Grill in Plover on March 22 and ate two cookies from shared area in the breakroom.
 The woman said a short time later she began to feel like she was going to faint.

 The woman said later a coworker, identified as Darren Blair, began asking everyone if they wanted “pot cookies”.

 Blair was arrested by police during a traffic on March 25.
 According to court documents inside his vehicle he had a one-gallon ziplock bag of chocolate chip cookies and tupperware container with cookie dough; both smelled like marijuana.

 To comment, the following rules must be followed:

 Comments may be monitored for inappropriate content, but the station is under no legal obligation to do so.

 If you believe a comment violates the above rules, please use the Flagging Tool to alert a Moderator.

 Multiple violations may result in account suspension.